Metal hips have recently come under fire for causing a chemical reaction that renders the implant and surrounding area useless.

 In response to this high volume of use and the thousands of complaints they’ve received already, the FDA has ordered manufacturers to study metal implants’ negative effects on the body and failure rates among patients.

 Learn more from The New York Times, which reported over the weekend on this enormous safety risk and health care controversy.

 If you’ve experienced an injury due to an implant, or even if you just have a metal-on-metal hip replacement but are not yet symptomatic, you may be entitled to compensation.
+If you’ve suffered from taking a medicine or using a medical device, you need the dangerous drugs lawyer Memphis, TN trusts to handle its toughest cases.
 Give us a call today to talk for free with an experienced personal injury lawyer about your situation.